asoctl

 Flags:

--a, --annotations strings Add the specified annotations to the imported resources.
-Multiple comma-separated annotations can be specified (example.com/myannotation=foo,example.com/myannotation2=bar) or the --annotations (-a) argument can be used multiple times (-a example.com/myannotation=foo -a example.com/myannotation2=bar)
+-a, --annotation strings Add the specified annotations to the imported resources.
+Multiple comma-separated annotations can be specified (--annotation example.com/myannotation=foo,example.com/myannotation2=bar) or the --annotation (-a) argument can be used multiple times (-a example.com/myannotation=foo -a example.com/myannotation2=bar)

 -h, --help help for azure-resource

--l, --labels strings Add the specified labels to the imported resources.
-Multiple comma-separated labels can be specified (example.com/mylabel=foo,example.com/mylabel2=bar) or the --labels (-l) argument can be used multiple times (-l example.com/mylabel=foo -l example.com/mylabel2=bar)
+-l, --label strings Add the specified labels to the imported resources.
+Multiple comma-separated labels can be specified (--label example.com/mylabel=foo,example.com/mylabel2=bar) or the --label (-l) argument can be used multiple times (-l example.com/mylabel=foo -l example.com/mylabel2=bar)

 -n, --namespace string Write the imported resources to the specified namespace